-After acquiring the educated needed, the next step is gaining 4,000 hours of supervised experience in order to qualify for a licensure.
+After acquiring the education needed, the next step is gaining 4,000 hours of supervised experience in order to qualify for licensure.
 According to the Florida Board of Psychology, after passing the exam and getting licensed, Psychologists must complete 40 hours of continuing education and will need to renew their license every two years.
 For more information about licensing and registration, visit the Florida Board of Psychology’s website.

 Florida National University Can Get You Started!

 Florida National University can definitely start you on the right track toward becoming a professional licensed Psychologist.
 Our 4-year bachelor’s degree program will prepare you for entry-level positions and for applying to advanced master-level programs.
-Graduates of the FNU Bachelor of Science in Psychology program will be well positioned to take the career path of their choice, whether it’s clinical, counseling, or in school.
+Graduates of the FNU Bachelor of Science in Psychology program will be well-positioned to take the career path of their choice, whether it’s clinical, counseling, or in school.

 Get the Financial Assistance You Need to Earn Your Degree

-FNU also makes it affordable to earn your undergraduate degree with the help of our Financial Aid department that has access to scholarships and other types financial assistance.
+FNU also makes it affordable to earn your undergraduate degree with the help of our Financial Aid department that has access to scholarships and other types of financial assistance.
 Furthermore, our team will help you complete the Free Application for Student Financial Aid (FAFSA) form to help you discover what kind of federal loans and/or Pell Grants you qualify for.

 Choosing to become a Psychologist takes plenty of steps, but FNU can help you take the first few.
 Apply for your undergrad in Psychology at FNU by contacting one of our advisors today!